PedroJesusRomeroOrtega/openiddict-with-angular/README.md

 The _optional-feature_ module will redirect to a _noauth_ page if the user is not authenticated.

-When the user is authenticated, a request to the _example api_ will be made in order to retrieve the weather forecast.
+When the user is authenticated a request to the _example api_ will be made in order to retrieve the weather forecast.
-Only if the user id contains the _forecast_ role, the request will be returned with the response.
+The request will be returned with the response only if the user id contains the _forecast_ role

 #### ssl

-Follow the below steps to setup the HTTPS in development:
+Follow these steps to setup HTTPS in development:

 1. Execute the _CreateAngularDevelopmentCertificate_ to generate the certificate files (dev_localhost.key, dev_localhost.pem, dev_localhost.pfx).
-2. Copy the generated files to _ssl_ folder at root level in _angular-openid_ project
+2. Copy the generated files to the _ssl_ folder at root level in _angular-openid_ project
-3. Add ssl configuration to _angular.json_ file
+3. Add the ssl configuration to the _angular.json_ file
    ``` diff
     "serve": {
         "builder": "@angular-devkit/build-angular:dev-server",